Jun Zhang

 Sylvia Wang

-Sylvia Wang is the Chief Financial Officer of the South China Morning Post, overseeing accounting and financial management, legal and facilities management and serving as a director for certain SCMP subsidiaries.
+Sylvia Wang is the Chief Financial Officer of the South China Morning Post, overseeing accounting and financial management, Legal and Facilities Management, as well as the People Team, and serving as a director for certain SCMP subsidiaries.
 With over 25 years of experience in accounting and financial management, Sylvia joined SCMP in 2016 after working as Senior Finance Director at Alibaba Group, the owner of SCMP, and previously as an audit manager at PricewaterhouseCoopers, an international audit firm.
 Sylvia holds a Bachelor’s degree in Business Administration, majoring in Professional Accountancy, from the Chinese University of Hong Kong.
 She is a member of the Hong Kong Institute of Certified Public Accountants, ACCA and the Hong Kong Chartered Governance Institute.

 Sophia Yu